StowasserH/dyson_sphere_blueprint/README.md

 * Generate a pattern for a Dyson Swarm and also one for the Dyson Sphere.
 * While the storage fills with materials and the swarm grows, mine the planet's resources with advanced mining machines.
 The DBS3 Mining Isle blueprint can be helpful in this regard.
 * Finally, build modules DS7 to DS9 to produce the rockets and launch facilities for the Dyson Sphere.

+However, the quickest way is to simply use the combined blueprint ds1-ds9.